FallenMax/a18n/README.md

   - Support dynamic texts in ES6 Template String
   - Support TypeScript
   - Support React, or any framework that uses JSX
-  - Can (automatically) label texts by module it belongs to, so context is not lost
+  - Provides context for texts with `module` they belongs to
   - Ignore lines or files with annotation comments
   - Preserves original code formatting while modifying code as much as possible (though [prettier](https://github.com/prettier/prettier) is still recommended)
 - API (for text translation):